davikrehalt/blog/Residues.md

 $$0 \to \mathcal{O}^{\times} \to K^{\times} \to K^{\times}/\mathcal{O}^{\times} \to H^1(\mathcal{O}^{\times}) \to 0$$

-The second version we'll discuss is residue via integration of top differential forms.
+The second version we'll discuss is residue via integration of differential forms.
 On compact complex manifolds (and also complex manifolds completed at a compact subset), we have the top differential form (maybe completed) can be integrated via adjunction data.

 $$p_*(\omega_X) \to \mathbb{C}$$